+Today is (was) Africa Day.
+My favourite way of celebrating Africa is by celebrating her literature – and by implication, her narratives.
 I have loads of posts about South African books, but not one about the continent.
 Here is a handful of my favourite pan-African books.
 There are many more.
 I am shamefully missing aContinue reading “An Africa Day Collective”

 As a little girl, my dad created a special story and character with which to entertain me at bedtime.
 Her name was Lientjie (pronounced “Linky”) and she was a “cheerful butterfly”.
 As you may recall, my dad is visually impaired, so bedtime stories were told (often of his own invention, as is this one) and not read.

 I wrote this post as a note on Facebook exactly five years ago, 6 July 2010.
 I’m often ashamed when I read my past writings, but this isn’t one of those times.
 I’ve left it exactly as is.
 I’m not sure how much sense it will make to people who are not familiar with SouthContinue reading “Throwback: Roadtrip Through History”

 While I was in beautiful Cape Town for my leave (wow, that was a long time ago), my sister and I mused about how we have access to this gorgeous country simply by virtue of being born here.
-“Just think,” she said, “people pay thousands of rands to see Table Mountain, and here we are, just walking around and seeing it as much as we want!”
-She was quite right, of course – at the same time, the MV Explorer was docked in Cape Town.
+“Just think,” she said, “people pay thousands of rands to see Table Mountain, and here we are, justContinue reading “Hypothesis: South African Sights for South African Vision”